vpkc-2/CS451-2021-project/README.md

   - `run.sh <arguments>` to run your project
   - `cleanup.sh` to delete the build artifacts.
 We recommend running this command when submitting your project for evaluation.

 You should place your source code under the `src` directory.
 You are not allowed to edit any files outside the `src` directory.
 Furthermore, you are not allowed to edit sections of `src/CMakeLists.txt` that are marked as "DO NOT EDIT".
 Apart from these restrictions, you are completely free on how to structure the source code inside `src`.
+Yet, we encourage modular design.
+It is **required** to implement each abstraction in a standalone module.
+This will make your code cleaner and the project easier.
+It will also help you spot bugs.

 The template already includes some source code under `src`, that will help you with parsing the arguments provided to the executable (see below).